Help! Why is my vehicle clunking when I turn?

 5. Worn out shock absorbers or struts

 Most modern vehicles utilize gas-type shock absorbers.
 Older cars or entry-level compacts are usually equipped with hydraulic or fluid-type shocks.
-If your vehicle has poor ride quality along with loud clunking noises in the front, it could be a sign of worn out struts or shock absorbers.
+If your vehicle has poor ride quality along with loud clunking noises in the front, it could be a sign of bad struts or worn out shock absorbers.
 Vehicles equipped with MacPherson struts in the front should also check the shock mountings on top.
 Broken or worn out shock mountings will cause loud clunking noises as well.

 The easiest way to determine if the shocks are worn out is to lift the vehicle and inspect the shock body for broken casings or fluid leaks.
 If you see oil oozing out of the shock body, it is time to replace them.